Pauktuutit Inuit Women of Canada

-It has only been two generations since Inuit in Canada were moved into permanent settlements, which caused the erosion of traditional culture, knowledge, practices, lifestyles and roles within the family and community.
+It has only been three generations since Inuit in Canada were moved into permanent settlements, which caused the erosion of traditional culture, knowledge, practices, lifestyles and roles within the family and community.
 Traditionally the roles of women and men were equally valued and were equally important to the survival of families and communities, and of Inuit as a people.
-Inuit women took great pride in making warm waterproof clothing and footwear for men, who often hunted far away from home for long periods for food and skins for their family’s survival and were highly valued for their skills and traditional environmental knowledge.

 As the result of the experiences of forced attendance at Residential Schools, many children were prevented from learning about positive parenting from their own parents and have difficulty parenting their own children as adults.
 Contemporary social conditions such as inadequate and overcrowded housing, high rates of unemployment and poverty, low educational attainment, food insecurity and more contemporary problems such as substance abuse and the highest rates of suicide in the country have contributed to Inuit regions having the highest rates of violence in the country.
 Most communities are without specialized counselling and support services to address unresolved intergenerational trauma, which is a major mental health issue among Inuit.